 Brooklynaire is everything you expect from a billionaire romance, but with its super nerdy hero, it also feels very unique and different.

 When Rebecca suffers a head injury and is impaired longer than expected, her boss acts on his secret crush for the first time and wants to be there for her.
 During the story, Rebecca recovers mostly, with a good chance of a full recovery.
 But her condition is a focus of the story.
 I loved Nate so much!
 He isn’t your typical romance hero.
 He isn’t brooding or particularly alpha but an all-around awesome, good guy with lots of strengths and a few weaknesses and I thoroughly enjoyed his story.
 Overall, Rebecca takes her illness in stride.
-Her worries about it, as well as her reaction to receiving a diagnose, resonated with me!
+Her worries about it, as well as her reaction to receiving a diagnosis, resonated with me!

 Joe Hempel is the narrator for the in-between third-person chapters.
 Zachary Webber narrates Nate and Virginia Rose is Rebecca.
 All three are well-known and popular romance narrators and it’s an all-around entertaining listening experience!/